Refrigeration Monitoring

 Refrigerant leakage: Why accurate calculation matters

-Calculating and monitoring refrigerant leak rate is necessary for several reasons:
+Calculating and monitoring refrigerant leak rate is necessary for several reasons, like

 Every retail store manager or multi-site facility manager has to deal with the menace of refrigerant leaks.
 Leak rates need to be calculated and measured primarily to be in compliance with EPA regulations relating to refrigerant compliance.